geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 type of interview, and another more technical.
 After the second meeting, you either get rejected or get a job offer.

-The first interview is mostly innocuous: an opportunity for us and the candidate to assess whether we are a good match.
+The first meeting is mostly innocuous: an opportunity for us and the candidate to assess whether we are a good match.
 The only piece of advice I can give you at this point is to be honest, not be a jerk and ask as many questions as you can.
 Ideally, you want to leave this encounter convinced whether you want this